sebastienroy/shutter_meta_tester/README.md

   - Easy to control the pulse duration
   - Can differentiate a potential bias due to the electronic circuit from the bias due to geometrical consideration
 - The cons
   - Does not take into account the physical phenomenos induced by a physical shutter.
+  - In particular, the LED produces really sharp rising anf falling edges that are absolutely not representative of real worl shutters.
+Real world shutter have smooth egdges.
+For instance, the fastest leaf shutters take 1/200s to open and 1/200s to close.
+In case of focal plane shutters, even though the curtains are sharp, they are measured by a sensor wich is not a single point.
+In case of 3mm large sensor, the rizing edge is approximately 1/1000s and the same for the falling edge.

+## Conclusion
+What maes the real world shutter difficult to measure is that the light signal has no sharp egdge, contrary to a LED that is simply switched on and off.
+So, **using an LED to test a shutter tester does not brings any information on the accuracy of the tester**.

 ## Schema